Overland Park Neighborhood Association

 People with shared interests create groups and self-organize around different expressions of compassionate action.

-ONA membership consists of all residents, property owners, business owners and employees working within its boundaries.
+OPNA membership consists of all residents, property owners, business owners and employees working within its boundaries.
 Its voting membership consists of its elected officers and paid-up members.
-These By-laws as adopted and ongoingly amended define ONA's organization.
+These By-laws, as adopted and amended on an ongoing basis, define OPNA's organization.
 The four customary minimal officeholders as defined below are mandatory.
 The intent of the By-laws also suggests developing additional structure in the form of active committees and recommends constant refinement by amendment to meet new challenges and opportunities.

 Meetings, Elections, Membership and Voting

 Voting may occur on any issue at any meeting: only paid members may vote.
-Dues are $10 annually for residents or property owners, $25 annually for businesses (promotion of the business through is ONA included), payable in January or upon joining (there is no pro-rating of dues).
+Dues are $10 annually for residents or property owners, $25 annually for businesses (promotion of the business through OPNA included), payable in January or upon joining (there is no pro-rating of dues).

 Officers and Other Board Members